Hull Anodes for Ships and Marine Cathodic Protection

 What Are Hull Anodes?

 Hull anodes are sacrificial anodes installed on the outside of a vessel hull or on seawater-exposed ship components.
-They are electrically connected to the protected steel structure, and the anode corrodes preferentially to help reduce corrosion of the hull and related marine components.
+They are electrically connected to the protected steel structure, allowing the anode alloy to corrode preferentially and helping reduce corrosion on the hull, rudder, stern equipment, sea chest, propeller area, and related marine structures.

 Hull Anode Options We Supply